Q: What should my child wear on the day of the excursion?

 Q: Who will supervise my child during the day?

 A: Supervision remains the responsibility of the school at all times - under the direction of Hospital staff.
-At least one adult (teacher, school nurse, school staff member or parent) per 10 students will be attending the excursion to provide supervision and support during the day.
+At least 3 school staff (teacher, school nurse, school staff member) will be attending the excursion to provide supervision and support during the day.
 When the class is split into smaller groups, one adult from the school will stay with each group at all times.

 Q: What happens if my child is physically or emotionally overwhelmed by the Program content?